Murder Mile True-Crime Podcast #21 - Canal Killers - Michael Walsh, Paul Williams & Daniel Hastie (Sebastiano Magnanini) - TRANSCRIPT

 As part of the Murder Mile Podcast - a true-crime podcast of 300+ untold, unsolved and often forgotten murders, all set within on square mile of London's West End - I have uploaded the full unedited transcript of each episode, containing all of the information, histories and backstories which I was unable to provide in the podcast episode owing to time-constraints or last-minute changes to the script.

-You can DOWNLOAD episode #21 of the Murder Mile true-crime podcast via iTunes, or you can listen to it now, by clicking the green play button on the media player below
+You can DOWNLOAD episode #21 of the Murder Mile true-crime podcast via iTunes, or you can listen to it now, by clicking the play button on the media player below

 Full Transcript - Episode #21 - Canal Killers Part 1 Sebastiano Magnanini

 INTRO: Thank you for downloading episode twenty one of the Murder Mile true-crime podcast.

 We’re back; same music, same intro, same host, but no waffle, no wittering and no dyslexic stutter (courtesy of some rather nifty editing), after weeks bent double with my mouth-agog and eyes wide like saucepan lids, researching like buggery on a bum-numbing seat in the National Archives, to bring you a brand new slew of rarely told murder cases from London’s West End.